jnlongnecker/theQudzoo/src/content/adviceArticles/cybernetics.md

 **Useful Through:** Tier 4

-**General Rating:** <span class="thumb-down"></span>
+**General Rating:** <span class="thumb-up"></span>

 </div>

 The main use for this is that it prevents slipping of all kinds and from being moved with Slam.
 In the Moon Stair update, a lot more creatures now make use of Slam so this is actually pretty nice for later in the game.
 It will also prevent you from being dragged from Hook and Drag or from madpoles, so it's also great for that.

-I'll take a moment and list out some of the less-obvious cases where you would be moved if not for Anchor spikes:
+I'll take a moment and list out some of the less-obvious cases where you would be moved if not for Anchor Spikes:

 -   Stunning Force
 -   Blast cannon (turrets or Leering stalker)